-What Is Card Not Present Fraud?
+What Is Card-Not-Present Fraud?
 (And 6 Ways Businesses Can Spot It)

 What Is Card Not Present (CNP) Fraud?

-Ecommerce is booming, and sadly, for online retailers that means digital fraud is too.
-One growing form of fraud is Card Not Present (CNP) fraud.
+Ecommerce is booming, and sadly, for online retailers, that means digital fraud is too.
+One growing form of fraud is card-not-present (CNP) fraud.

-If you sell online, this statistic highlights the importance of understanding exactly what Card Not Present fraud is and how you can spot it.
+If you sell online, this statistic highlights the importance of understanding exactly what card-not-present fraud is and how you can spot it.
 Then, you can use this knowledge to build a better fraud prevention strategy for your ecommerce site (or brick-and-mortar retail operation).

 Ultimately, the reason CNP fraud in ecommerce is so prevalent is that it’s so easy to perpetrate.
 All a fraudster needs is stolen credit card information.
-And after making fraudulent purchases, this can result in massive charge back penalties and other headaches for unsuspecting online sellers.
+And after making fraudulent purchases, this can result in massive chargeback penalties and other headaches for unsuspecting online sellers.

 Interested in what you can do to protect yourself?
-This guide provides a closer look at CNP fraud, and offers ideas for detecting it, tools to prevent it, and fraud prevention tips for ecommerce sites.
+This guide provides a closer look at CNP fraud and offers ideas for detecting it, tools to prevent it, and fraud prevention tips for ecommerce sites.

-Card Not Present fraud occurs when a fraudster uses stolen credit card information to make a purchase but does not actually have physical possession of the card.
+Card-not-present fraud occurs when a fraudster uses stolen credit card information to make a purchase but does not actually have physical possession of the card.
 CNP fraud is most common in ecommerce transactions, as the thief does not need to present the card to a cashier.

 CNP fraud is most frequently used to: